OpenstackForkedProjects/openstack-tutorial/tutorial/cinder.rst

     root@db-node:~# mysql -u root -p
     mysql> CREATE DATABASE cinder;
     mysql> GRANT ALL ON cinder.* TO 'cinder'@'%' IDENTIFIED BY 'gridka';
-    mysql> GRANT ALL PRIVILEGES ON cinder.* TO 'cinder'@'%' IDENTIFIED BY 'gridka';
     mysql> FLUSH PRIVILEGES;
     mysql> exit